0x4248/deps_check/README.md

 # Deps check

-Run a set of tests or checks to see if commands run successfully or files exist
+Run a set of tests or checks to see if commands run successfully or files exist.

+This project requires only Python 3.6 or later no other dependencies are required.

 ## Usage